EstiShay/tic-tac-toe/README.md

 ## Description

-This program will play tic-tac-toe...
+This program will create a 3x3 Tic-Tac-Toe board that can be played by two people.

 ## Setup/Installation Requirements